The Linear Point Standard Ruler with DESI DR1 and DR2 Data: Linear Point Measurements in DR1 Mocks

 Figure~\ref{fig:qiso_bao_lp_mocks_corrected} shows the result of using these modified (corrected) \slp\ values.
 We see that the offset from the \qisobao\ values is reduced, with linear point measurements much closer to unity, indicating better agreement with the fiducial cosmology.
-However, we note an increase in the size of error bars of up to 29\% (48\%) in the pre- (post-)reconstruction regime when compared to the uncorrected \qisolp\ measurements; these arise from propagating the uncertainties on the appropriate value of $\Sigma_{\rm iso}$.
+However, we note an increase in the scatter in the measurements up to 29\% (48\%) in the pre- (post-)reconstruction regime when compared to the uncorrected \qisolp\ measurements.
+These arise from propagating the uncertainties on the appropriate value of $\Sigma_{\rm iso}$ into $s_\mathrm{LP}^\mathrm{fid}$, as listed in Table \ref{tab:slp_fid}.
+More precise measurements yield a larger relative increase in the size of the error bars in Figure \ref{fig:qiso_bao_lp_mocks_corrected}; as we will see in later sections, this increase is therefore relatively modest at the precision of DR1 and DR2 data themselves.
+Regardless, this is in principle a drawback of the correction regime introduced in Section \ref{sec:linear_point}.